damianhakert/damianhakert.github.io/source/handbook/people-operations/index.md

    1. Enter the following fields: First name, Last name, Gender, Hire date, Employment status, Job information, Pay rate, Salary for employees, or select another option.
    1. Turn “self service” on for the employee to enter the following info: Address, Phone, DOB. private email.
 1. Save the signed contract under the Documents tab in the folder “0.Signed Contract/Offer Letter”.

+### Using BambooHR as a new hire or employee <a name="new-employee-bamboo"></a>
+Here is explained how employees can keep their employee file on BambooHR updates using self-service

+1. Go to bamboo link received per email
+1. Change password according to [handbook regulations](https://about.gitlab.com/handbook/security/)
+1. Login with your new credentials
+1. Keep your credentials stored in your 1Password Vault and keep the info in BambooHR updated (e.g. change address when moving)